cs1302uga/cs1302-ce03/README.md

     1. Create a file?
 If so, what is the minimal change to permissions to deny this action?
     1. Delete a file?
 If so, what is ""
     1. Read the contents of the directory?
 If so, ""

+1. `group`: What permissions do you feel are appropriate for your home directory?
+Explain your choice.

 [![License: CC BY-NC-ND 4.0](https://img.shields.io/badge/License-CC%20BY--NC--ND%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by-nc-nd/4.0/)